-Students Having an Honest Conversation About Relationships, Sexuality and Faith
+Students Having Honest Conversations—About Religious Freedom, Relationships, Sexuality and Faith

 Protecting Others.
 The model Christ gave us is one of sacrificial love, laying down one’s life to rescue others.
 (Philippians 2: 6-8 talks about how Christ came and “humbled himself” even to the point of “death on a cross” to save others.)
 We can follow that model by standing up for those being harmed or bullied, even when we feel our reputation might be at stake.
 A Biblical perspective teaches us that every person was created in the image of God and has innate dignity and worth, no matter how they identify.
 That’s why we treat all people, even those with whom we might disagree, with kindness and compassion.
 And that’s why Christian students in particular should be the first to stand up for those around them being hurt or harmed.
 To read more, see Why We Should Stick Up for Others.

 Experiencing God’s Best for Sexuality.
 Sexuality is a precious gift from God—he created it!
 That’s why God designed the very best possible plan for our sexuality and relationships, which He revealed in His Word.
 The Bible presents a road map for our relationships that enables us to avoid pitfalls that cause pain and physical harm and to instead experience the joy of genuine and fulfilling intimacy.
 It was God’s idea that sexual desire would move us toward intimacy with another and toward a relationship that brings unity, pleasure and new life.
 And God designed marriage as the one place for that sexual desire to be expressed.
 In fact, in the physical union of a husband and wife, there is also a spiritual union that occurs.
 Marriage between a husband and wife is such an important relationship, that God used it all throughout the Bible as a picture of what our relationship with Him is supposed to be like.
 For more information about this, read God’s Design for Sexuality.